robings/bankingAppExercise/README.md

 An exercise to build routes for a simple Banking App using node and express.

-:heavy_exclamation_mark: WARNING: Completely unsuitable for using for real banking!
+:heavy_exclamation_mark: WARNING: Completely unsuitable for using for real banking.

 Requirements:
 MongoDb database "hipposBank" with "accounts" collection.